RobCranfill/linux_ss/README.md

  * "particles": https://pythonprogramming.altervista.org/particles-screensaver-with-pygame/

 ## Things to do
  * Make every module use the full screen, and the same 'cancel' key.
- * How to specify path to modules?
+ * How to specify path to modules as installed?

 ###### Copyright (c) 2025  rob cranfill - robcranfill at gmail.com